 Utility

-* In a normative context, utility refers to a goal or objective that we wish to maximize, i.e. an objective function.
-This kind of utility bears a closer resemblance to the original utilitarian concept, developed by moral philosophers such as Jeremy Bentham and John Stuart Mill. * In a descriptive context, the term refers to an ''apparent'' objective function; such a function is revealed by a person's behavior, and especially by their preferences over lotteries.
-The relationship between these two kinds of utility functions is highly controversial among both economists and ethicists.
-Provided by Wikipedia
+* In a normative context, utility refers to a goal or objective that we wish to maximize, i.e., an objective function.
+This kind of utility bears a closer resemblance to the original utilitarian concept, developed by moral philosophers such as Jeremy Bentham and John Stuart Mill. * In a descriptive context, the term refers to an ''apparent'' objective function; such a function is revealed by a person's behavior, and specifically by their preferences over lotteries, which can be any quantified choice.

 1. 1